jonahclarsen/bluetooth-lights-controller/README.md

 async def main():
-    for i in range(2): # For some reason, setting a color sometimes fails (maybe 1 in 50 times).
+    for _ in range(2): # For some reason, setting a color sometimes fails (maybe 1 in 50 times).
 You could then just re-run it manually, but I like doing every command twice so it basically never fails await set_color_of_all_lights_white(lights, -.45, 1)  # Day
         await set_color_of_all_lights(lights, 'orangered', 0.5)  # Evening
         await set_color_of_all_lights_white(lights, 0, 0)  # Night (off)